 Data leaks is when data that belongs to your company leaks out of the company network.
 It may wind up on user’s personal laptops and devices which are often not secured properly.
 When those employees leave the company the data remains with them.
-DaaS alleviates this issue by keeping all data on the hosted desktop because the user has not reason to download them locally.
+These situational examples can lead to problematic data breach incidents that will need to be addressed quickly; Learn what to do when this happens here.
+DaaS helps prevent this issue by keeping all data on the hosted desktop because the user has not reason to download them locally.

 Malware is a scourge to every business today.
 A malware such as a ransomware can literally steal all your data and prevent you from access it overnight.
 Your data could be completely gone.
 With DaaS hosted desktops the systems are often tightly locked against user pollution.
 Meaning that users can’t accidentally download and run malware because those systems are extremely secure.
 Secondly everything is backed up on those systems so even if a malware was to lock you from accessing your data all the data can be restored from a backup.